EmHain8/QGIS-Cartography-ICCB/docs/part2-build-map.md

 *Repeat for map 4 - hint, you can copy and paste legends and change the content.
 This will keep the same format for font/size*

+> - Copy and paste the legend into the map 4 area
+> - Change the map to '4 Projected suitability change (SSP370)'
+> - Click on the green 'plus' sign
+> - In the dialog `Add Layer to Legend`, at the bottom, click on the 'Show visible layers only`
+> -  Add in the required data: 'future370-current.tif'
+> -  remove the map 3 data bly clicking on it and the red minus sign
+> -  Follow the directions above to amend the title and values to:
+>    - Title: Suitability
+>    - Min: Worse
+>    - Max: Better
+> - **Save your project**

 ### Proxy legends
 Sometimes a legend does not work in your favour, so you need to do some magic.